rbreslow/Hackfest2025/Learn The Alphabet (@lutzenfried)/README.md

  ### 📋 Prerequisites
 ````

-There's a Python file in the repo called `decryptJSON.py` that then returns unencrypted Google Cloud Platform (GCP) service account JSON credentials for the user `initial-sa@aisaas-project-474522.iam.gserviceaccount.com`.
+There's a Python file in the repo called `decryptJSON.py` that returns unencrypted Google Cloud Platform (GCP) service account JSON credentials for the user `initial-sa@aisaas-project-474522.iam.gserviceaccount.com`.

 Using those credentials, I discovered that we have access to `gcloud run` commands: